neuronumcybernetics/neuronum/features/transmitters/README.md

 ---

 ### **About Neuronum Transmitters (TX)**
-Neuronum Transmitters (TX) is a serverless HTTP alternative to send data from a client (Neuronum Cell) to a Neuronum Node, requesting a specific resource or action.
+Neuronum Transmitters (TX) provide a serverless HTTP alternative to send data from a [Client Cell](https://github.com/neuronumcybernetics/neuronum/tree/main/features/cell) to a [Neuronum Node](https://github.com/neuronumcybernetics/neuronum/tree/main/features/nodes), requesting a specific resource or action.
+TX packages are sent to a predefined [Stream (STX)](https://github.com/neuronumcybernetics/neuronum/tree/main/features/streams), which is synchronized and managed by a Neuronum Node.
+Depending on the origin of the request, whether it's made from a browser or another Node, Nodes respond with either an HTML template or JSON key-value pairs.

 ### **Comparison: HTTP vs. Neuronum Transmitters (TX)**